wp-graphql/wp-graphql/README.md

 To run unit tests during development, you'll first need a testing database that you'd like to use.

 Open the command line and navigate to the plugin's directory.
-From within the plugin directory, run the following command to install the test suite, filling in the parameters appropriately to link to an existing test database or to create a new test database:
+From within the plugin directory, run the following commands to install the test suite, filling in the parameters appropriately to link to an existing test database or to create a new test database:

+`composer install`

 `bin/install-wp-tests.sh <db-name> <db-user> <db-pass> [db-host] [wp-version] [skip-database-creation]`